by Stephanie Margolis, R.D.

-Well, we’ve been talking a lot about inflammation in this series, and you now know that inflammation can be the root of many serious diseases including cardiovascular disease, obesity, and some cancers.(3) What is even more interesting with these two fatty acids is when omega-3s and omega-6s are imbalanced we also see an increase in nonalcoholic fatty liver disease, irritable bowel disease, rheumatoid arthritis, and Alzheimer’s disease.
+We talk a lot about inflammation, and you now know that inflammation can be the root of many serious diseases including cardiovascular disease, obesity, and some cancers.(3) What is even more interesting with these two fatty acids is when omega-3s and omega-6s are imbalanced we also see an increase in nonalcoholic fatty liver disease, irritable bowel disease, rheumatoid arthritis, and Alzheimer’s disease.
 (2)

 It is also worth noting that when omega-6s are over-consumed and omega-3s under-consumed there is an increased prevalence of depression and other mental health issues.
 Furthermore, we know that this imbalance can lead to more obesity and even changes in adipose tissue (fat) in the body, particularly around the brain-gut-adipose tissue axis.
 (1)